layer6ai-labs/RecSys2019/README.md

 2) Set your output directory `outPath` to point to the directory where our code will output all relevant files to.

-3) Set the model version `modelVersion` to either be `1` or `2` based on our two provided sets of XGB training hyperparameters.
-Model version `1` trains XGB using a histogram tree method approach with minimal regularization and will achieve `AUC_valid ~ 0.9238, MRR_valid ~ 0.6747` in a runtime of ~1 hours.
-Model version `2` trains XGB using an exact tree method approach with heavy regularization and will achieve a higher score of `AUC_valid ~ , MRR_valid ~ ` at the cost of a much longer runtime of ~2-3 days.
+3) Set the model version `modelVersion` to be either `1` or `2` based on our two provided sets of XGB training hyper parameters.
+Model version `1` trains XGB using a histogram tree method with minimal regularization and will achieve `AUC_valid ~ 0.9238, MRR_valid ~ 0.6747` in a runtime of ~1 hours.
+Model version `2` trains XGB using an exact tree method with heavy regularization and will achieve a higher score of `AUC_valid ~ , MRR_valid ~ ` at the cost of a much longer runtime of ~2-3 days.

 4) Execute `./run.sh`

-Once the above run is finished, you can locate the final submission file `submit.csv` in your specified output path `outPath`.
+Once the above run is finished, you can locate the final submission file `submit.csv` in your specified output directory `outPath`.
 We prioritized speed over memory for this project so please use a machine with at least 200GB of RAM to run our model training and inference.

 ## Results